pitchblack408/bind_dns_local_lab/Part1-Bind9-Local-DNS-Installation-Guide-IPv4.md

     OPTIONS="-u bind -4"
     EOF

+## 6.0 Configure named.conf
+The named.conf file is your main file that will call the includes sequentially.

+    sudo tee /etc/bind/named.conf > /dev/null << EOF
+    // This is the primary configuration file for the BIND DNS server named.
+    //
+    // Please read /usr/share/doc/bind9/README.Debian for information on the
+    // structure of BIND configuration files in Debian, *BEFORE* you customize
+    // this configuration file.
+    //
+    // If you are just adding zones, please do that in /etc/bind/named.conf.local

+    include "/etc/bind/named.conf.options";
+    include "/etc/bind/named.conf.local";
+    include "/etc/bind/named.conf.default-zones";
+    EOF

 ## 6.1 Configuring Bind's Global Options
 The `named.conf.options` file is where you set the configuration options for the overall dns server.